Africa dangerously behind in global race for virus gear

 “I've heard no situation yet in any of our countries where the U.S. has made any medical supplies available anywhere,” said Charles Franzen, director of humanitarian and disaster response for World Relief.

-When asked how many ventilators and test kits have been sent to Africa, a senior U.S. administration official said aid has focused on water, sanitation and messaging: “We’re also looking at the PPE and ventilator needs and will be making those decisions very quickly.”
+When asked how many ventilators and test kits have been sent to Africa, a senior U.S. administration official said aid has focused on water, sanitation and messaging: “We’re also looking at the PPE and ventilator needs and will be making those decisions very quickly,” the official said.

-Global powers must share, especially as the pandemic hits countries at different times, said one of Africa's most prominent philanthropists, Sudanese-born billionaire Mo Ibrahim.
-“This is the time for everybody to act together, not to compete.”
+As the pandemic hits countries at different times, one of Africa's most prominent philanthropists, Sudanese-born billionaire Mo Ibrahim, said, “this is the time for everybody to act together, not to compete.”

 Associated Press reporters around the world contributed.